 - Drain and discard marinade from the turkey.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill turkey, covered, over medium heat or broil 4 in. from the heat for 7-10 minutes on each side or until a meat thermometer reads 170°, basting occasionally with reserved marinade.
+Lightly oil the grill rack.
+Grill turkey, covered, over medium heat or broil 4 in. from the heat for 7-10 minutes on each side or until a thermometer reads 170°, basting occasionally with reserved marinade.
 Cut into slices.
-Yield: 4 servings.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.

 Nutrition Facts4 ounce-weight: 195 calories, 5g fat (1g saturated fat), 69mg cholesterol, 481mg sodium, 3g carbohydrate (2g sugars, 0 fiber), 33g protein.
 Diabetic Exchanges: 4 lean meat, 1/2 fat.